//blog · opinionOPINION

 Beyond per-resolution fees, watch out for these gotchas:

-• Seat-based pricing on top of AI fees: You pay per agent seat PLUS per AI resolution.
+• Seat-based pricing on top of AI fees: you pay per agent seat PLUS per AI resolution.
 So you're paying twice — once for humans, once for AI.

-• API call limits: Some platforms charge extra if your AI needs to look up order info or check inventory frequently.
+• API call limits: some platforms charge extra if your AI needs to look up order info or check inventory frequently.

-• Storage overages: Upload too many help docs or product catalogs for your AI to reference?
+• Storage overages: upload too many help docs or product catalogs for your AI to reference?
 That'll be extra.

 What to Ask Before Buying an AI Chatbot